Optometry BSc (Hons)

 A no fee increase guarantee is available for self-funding full-time and structured part-time rest of the UK, EU and international undergraduate students for continuous study for the same award, up to the permitted standard time limit for the relevant award.

 - Travel and accommodation costs for clinical placement: placements will be located across the Scottish region

-- Clinical tunic for wearing to clinical skills sessions
+- Clinical tunic and badge for wearing to clinical skills sessions (approx £25)

 - Optometry equipment (retinoscope, ophthalmoscope, volk lens) at an estimated cost of £1500 (the optometry team will provide opportunites for the purchase of discounted equipment directly from suppliers).
 Equipment optional in years one and two, but compulsory for year three

 - Supplementary items (pen torch, frame ruler, occluder etc) cost approximately £50 and are to be purchased prior to the commencement of clinical skills in semester two, year one

 - It is a requirement of your studies that you maintain student registration with the General Optical Council for the duration of your studies (currently £30 per year)

 What can I do on completion of my course?

 On successful completion you can progress onto a pre-registration year (College of Optometrists Scheme for Registration), after which you will be fully qualified as an optometrist and can use your skills in a variety of areas including community or private optometry practices or hospital optometry.
 Other career considerations may include: